0emerald/CC-Filtering/README.md

 Put $n$ outputs across $c$ files into one csv file, to `df202350.csv`, by running `CombineOutputs.sh` on the HPC.
 * `CombineOutputs_v1` doesn't work quite right, so use `v2`. `v2` is the code in the *CodeToReproduce* Folder.

-----will want one folder with bashChunking and CombineOutputs scripts and files all in one place, so the user just copies one folder and runs stuff------------
+## **HOW TO REPRODUCE.
+Uses only the code that is in CodeToReproduce folder - this is manually copied in**
-## **HOW TO REPRODUCE.**
+----`CodeToReproduce` is one folder with bashChunking and CombineOutputs scripts and files all in one place, so the user just copies one folder and runs stuff----

-* Copy this repo into a workspace, e.g. HPC, which has enough RAM to run things.
+* Copy this repo into a workspace, e.g. HPC, which has enough RAM to run things and go into folder `CodeToReproduce` OR just copy the folder `CodeToReproduce` and be inside this folder.
 * Edit lines 7 and 17 in `bashScript1toRun.sh` to be your account.
 * Check line 10 in `bashScript1toRun.sh` is the crawl you are interested in.
 * Check line 12 (where $n$ is specified) matches the number of wet files in the crawl you are interested in.
 * If you change the crawl, you will also need to download the correct corresponding `wet.paths` file and copy this into the folder and remove the old `wet.paths` file.
 The one currently in there corresponds to the 202350 crawl.
 Just changing line 10 will NOT change the data you download and look at, just the file naming.
 * Check line 15 (where $c$, the number of chunks, is specified) suits your requirements, and that $n/c$ is an integer.
-* In the folder **bashChunking**, run `bashScript1toRun.sh` (files: `'wet.paths`, `read_wet.py`, and `BristolPostcodeLookup.csv` must be present in the folder).
+* Run `bashScript1toRun.sh` (files: `'wet.paths`, `read_wet.py`, and `BristolPostcodeLookup.csv` must be present in the folder).
 ``` bash
 sbatch bashScript1toRun.sh
 ```